hexzha/GeoQuiz/README.md

 # GeoQuiz
 ### Description

-GeoQuiz is a simple android app that displays a series of geographical True/False questions.
+GeoQuiz is a simple android application that displays a series of geographical True/False questions.
 A toast will indicate whether the user has answered correctly.
 A cheating feature is also implemented to allow the user to get the answer.

 ### About Me
 This is my first android app.
 I have used Android Studio to create this app.
 Within the app, I explore fundementals of android projects, layouts, and explicit intents.